Duvall homers twice, Braves open big lead and beat Nats 11-8

+WASHINGTON (AP) — Adam Duvall returned to his previous All-Star form at the perfect time for the Atlanta Braves.

-WASHINGTON (AP) — Adam Duvall had two home runs and four hits, Josh Donaldson added a three-run homer and the Atlanta Braves beat Washington 11-8 on Tuesday night to reopen a 5½-game lead over the second-place Nationals in the NL East.
+Duvall had two home runs and four hits, Josh Donaldson added a three-run homer and the Braves beat Washington 11-8 on Tuesday night to reopen a 5½-game lead over the second-place Nationals in the NL East.

-Julio Teheran (6-7) allowed two runs and seven hits in 6 2/3 innings for Atlanta, which burst to an 11-1 lead and held on to split the first two games of the three-game series.
-Teheran had a 1.48 ERA in July as the Braves won four of his five starts but was just 1-1 those games.

 Duvall was recalled from Triple-A Gwinnett on July 27 after Nick Markakis broke his left wrist.
-He is hitting .529 with three homers in four games.
+The former National League All-Star is hitting .529 with three homers in four games.

+“That’s the Adam Duvall I remember in Cincinnati,” Braves manager Brian Snitker said of the outfielder, who earned an All-Star nod with the Reds in 2016.

+The Braves acquired Duvall on July 30 of last season and he hit .132 in 33 games.
+This year, he was sent down to Gwinnett near the end of spring training and hit .259 with 29 home runs and 84 RBIs in 94 games.

 With three-time Cy Young Award winner Max Scherzer back on the injured list with a rhomboid strain, the Nationals brought up Erick Fedde from Double-A Harrisburg to take his turn in the rotation.
 Fedde (1-2) allowed nine runs, nine hits and four walks in 3 2/3 innings.